-The sophomore, junior, and senior architecture studio courses include Architecture Enhancement: this fee provides for studio materials and funds the visits of professional critics, studio field study, visiting lecturers, professional workshops, preparation for accreditation candidacy, and technology.
+The course fee for the Sophomore, Junior, Senior, and Capstone Studios provides the academic enhancement of studio materials, funds the visits of professional critics, studio field study, visiting lecturers, professional workshops, preparation for accreditation candidacy, as well as technology.

 Sophomore architecture students purchase the Studio Kit comprising essential tools for the architecture program curriculum and for career use; see the Architecture program website, under Studio Kit, for more information.